-Dicamba is a powerful and volatile herbicide that has a tendency to drift, damaging other farmers’ crops.
-For this reason, dicamba was not approved for on-crop use until late 2016, after Monsanto and German chemical company BASF developed new formulations of the herbicide that would (ostensibly) be less prone to drift.
+Dicamba is a powerful and volatile herbicide that has a tendency to move offsite, reducing other farmers’ crop yields.
+For this reason, dicamba was not approved for on-crop use until late 2016, after Monsanto and German chemical company BASF developed new formulations of the herbicide that would (ostensibly) be less prone to volatilize.

-Farmers are filing lawsuits seeking compensation for losses caused by dicamba drift.
+Farmers are filing lawsuits seeking compensation for losses caused by dicamba.

-But despite these new formulations, dicamba misuse complaints are up in Arkansas and neighboring states.
+But despite these new formulations, dicamba misuse complaints are piling up in 21 states, most prominently in Arkansas and Missouri.
 One possible explanation is that many farmers still use the old formulations of dicamba (brand names: Banvel, Diablo, Oracle, and Vanquish), which are not approved for on-crop use.
 Another theory is that the new formulations of dicamba are no safer than the old ones.

-Whatever the reason, farmers in Arkansas, Mississippi, Missouri, and Tennessee are still suffering heavy losses to their crops, and dicamba drift appears to be responsible.
-As a result, many farmers have filed lawsuits seeking compensation for their losses.
+Whatever the reason, farmers in 21 states are suffering heavy losses to their crops, and the volatile herbicide dicamba appears to be responsible.
+As a result, many farmers have filed lawsuits against herbicide manufacturers seeking compensation for their losses.

 Farmers Seek Justice through Lawsuits

 While local authorities have leveled some fines against farmers who misuse dicamba, these fines often run from just $200 to $1,000—a meager number that pales in comparison to the damage done by dicamba misuse.
 (In some cases, the culpable party just received a warning.)
 According to Modern Farmer, farmers impacted by dicamba will lose an estimated 10 to 30 percent of their annual crop yield.

 These lawsuits are not filed against neighboring farmers, but rather herbicide manufacturers like Monsanto, DuPont, and BASF.

 Experts estimate that dicamba has already adversely affected more than 3 million acres of farmland.